Skip to content

 • “Unlocked doors” — Only shows locks that are currently unlocked.
 Handy before bed.

-• “Plugs only” — Just the switches whose device class is outlet.
-Skip the relays, garage triggers, and virtual switches.
+• “Open garage doors” — Just the covers whose device class is garage.
+Skip the blinds and curtains.

 • Domain — Lights, switches, covers, climate, sensors, and so on.
-Pick one or many.
+Each rule covers one domain.

-• Device class — Narrow binary_sensor to door only, narrow switch to outlet only, narrow cover to garage only.
+• Device class — Narrow binary_sensor to door only, or cover to garage only.
+Available for binary sensors, covers, and sensors.

 In the editor, create a new page and choose Smart Page.
 Pick your filter rules and the page handles the rest.
 A preview shows which entities currently match.